Graduate Student Handbook

 B. Probation, Formal Academic Warnings, Work Plans, and Discontinuation

-If a student fails to meet a guideline, the GPD will place the student on probation with a formal academic warning.
-The Program may require a written work plan from the student, with the full involvement of the student’s advisor(s) and committee members.
-The work plan will acknowledge key dates and activities to ensure continuation in the program by completing the necessary task before reaching program deadlines.
-A follow-up letter from the GPD will indicate either “Satisfactory” or “Unsatisfactory” progress on the student’s work plan.
-Note: Work plans may be required of any student, whether under the-2-4-6 plan or not, for missing important guidelines and issues related to time to degree.
+If a student fails to meet a guideline or deadline, the GPD, in consultation with the Graduate Program Committee, will issue an academic warning and place the student on probation.
+Probation requires a written work plan from the student, with the full involvement of the student’s advisor(s) and committee members.
+The work plan will specify key dates and activities to ensure continuation in the program by completing the necessary task before reaching program deadlines.
+A follow-up letter from the GPD, in consultation with the student’s advisor and the Graduate Program Committee, will indicate either “Satisfactory” or “Unsatisfactory” progress on the student’s work plan.
+Note: Work plans may be required of any student, whether under the 2-4-6 plan.
 They can be implemented on a case-by-case basis.

-6. Academic Integrity: Every student is expected to demonstrate professional behavior at the highest levels.
-Demonstrating academic integrity is essential for one’s career.
-Failing to perform with integrity in your training will result in at least an official academic warning and possibly being discontinued from the graduate program depending on the severity, such as serious plagiarism and or use of A1 to generate work that is not of your creation is considered dishonest.
-See the School of Graduate Studies link for more detailed information. https://policies.rutgers.edu/B.aspx?BookId=11914&PageId=459231
+7. Academic Integrity: Every student is expected to demonstrate professional behavior at the highest levels and academic integrity.
+Failing to perform with integrity in your training will result in at least an official academic warning and possibly being discontinued from the graduate program depending on the severity.
+Serious violations of academic integrity include plagiarism.
+See the School of Graduate Studies link for more detailed information on academic honesty and integrity. https://policies.rutgers.edu/B.aspx?BookId=11914&PageId=459231

 < Previous Section: VIII.
 Faculty & Student Communication and Support | Next Section: X. Forms >